Using Open Source Auditing Tools as alternative to CIS Benchmarks

 An alternative to CIS Benchmarks and hardening guides

 To save time on reading extensive hardening guides, we suggest our users to use proper auditing tooling instead.
 It helps in automating repeating tasks, saving precious time.
-This time is better spend on the hardening itself, right?
-Secondly, using tooling we can quicker detecting newly introduced security weaknesses, for example caused by an unaware developer or colleague.
-After all you want to safeguard your earlier work, avoiding someone performing an “undo” on it.
+This time is better spent on the hardening itself, right?
+Secondly, using tooling we can quicker detect newly introduced security weaknesses.
+For example, caused by an unaware developer or colleague.
+After all, you want to safeguard your earlier work, avoiding someone performing an “undo” on it.

 CIS have their own staff and get additional help from seasoned professionals.
 These professionals are people usually working for multinationals and consultancy firms and commonly named subject matter experts (SME) in their specific field of expertise.

-CIS uses “consensus teams”, in other words teams with security professionals who have discussions to decide what kind of advice is suitable for most environments.
+CIS uses “consensus teams”.
+In other words, teams with security professionals who have discussions to decide what kind of advice is suitable for most environments.
 This clearly improves the quality of the guides, but can also be a flaw.
-For example if you have different demands for your environment, you still have to consider each item in the guide.
+For example, if you have different demands for your environment, you still have to consider each item in the guide.
 Sometimes a control might be too strict, and sometimes it simply is not enough to protect your precious resources.
-But in the end we believe CIS is one of the few who provide proper quality guides and they definitely help many companies around the world.
+But in the end, we believe CIS is one of the few who provides proper quality guides and they definitely help many companies around the world.